-- Practise the basic steps for effective two-way communication, as listed above. - Take turns to identify one issue that they want to explain to their partner.
+Work with a partner to practise the basic steps for effective two-way communication, as listed above.

+Take turns to identify one issue that you want to explain to your partner.
 At the end of 2 minutes, the listening partner must ask questions to confirm their understanding.
-If further clarification is needed, the conversation continues. - Swap roles.
+If further clarification is needed, the conversation continues.
+Then swap roles.

-After 10 minutes, ask each pair to share their experience with the group.
+After 10 minutes each pair will share their experience with the group.